What Makes a Great Oscars: A Movie Buff’s Checklist

 9. Add Long Overdue Categories

-Classic Hollywood might not seem so classic were it not for the elegant Oscar gowns of legends like Grace Kelly and Audrey Hepburn.
+Classic Hollywood might not seem so classic were it not for the elegant gowns of legends like Grace Kelly and Audrey Hepburn.
 Many contemporary stars like Nicole Kidman and Charlize Theron have continued the tradition of glamor at the Oscars.
-And last year was exceptional in that regard, featuring classic looks from the likes of Alicia Vikander and Charlotte Rampling.
+And recent telecasts, have featured classic looks from the likes of Alicia Vikander and Charlotte Rampling.

-So there it is.
-My list of what makes a great Oscars.
+Well there it is.
+My list of what makes a great Oscars telecast.
 And here’s to you, fellow movie buffs.
-Here’s hoping Sunday’s Oscar broadcast will have lots of zinger-slinging, unpredictably triumphant, uninterrupted, one-legged, wheelchair bound, Dior-wearing, frail old dowagers, shaking their self-important fists at Donald Trump.
-And to the Academy, remember… SHOW MORE CLIPS!
+Here’s hoping this year’s show will have lots of zinger-slinging, unpredictably triumphant, uninterrupted, one-legged, wheelchair bound, Dior-wearing, frail old dowagers, shaking their self-important fists at Donald Trump and Harvey Weinstein.
+And remember… SHOW MORE CLIPS!